 • Define the deadline for placing issues on a committee agenda.

-• Define the minimal period for advance notification of the convening of committee meetings.
+• Define the minimal period of time for advance notification of the convening of committee meetings.

 • Set minimum quorum levels for holding committee discussions and for taking a vote.

 • Make it mandatory to submit documents to the committee in advance of any discussion.